polterguy/phosphorusfive/plugins/p5.io/README.md

 All Active Events in p5.io, will also automatically substitute a path, with "/users/logged-in-username" if it starts with "~".
 For instance, if you are logged in as username "root", then "~/documents/foo.txt" will unroll to "/users/root/documents/foo.txt".
 This allows you to transparently refer to files in a user's folder as "~/something.txt".
+This is the only exception to the rule of that any paths must start with a slash "/".

 Also notice, that although you _can_ load and save binary data with p5.io - Hyperlambda and p5.lambda, is not in general terms, very adequate for manipulating binary data.
 This means that you can load binary blob data, but for the most parts, the only intelligent thing you can do with it, is to base64 encode this data, and/or, pass it into other Active Events, that knows how to handle your binary data.

-## How to handle files in your system
+## Handling files in your system

 Below you can find the documentation for how to handle files in your system.